The random heat equation in dimensions three and higher: the homogenization viewpoint: The tilted Brownian motion and the Markov chain

 \section{The tilted Brownian motion and the Markov chain}

 All of the proofs in this paper rely heavily on a Markov chain introduced in \cite{GRZ17} representing a tilted Wiener measure arising in the Feynman--Kac representation of solutions to the stochastic heat equation.
 In order to recall this Feynman--Kac representation, we first introduce some notation.
-By $\mathbb{E}_{B}^{y}$ we denote expectation with respect to the probability measure in which $B=(B^{1},\ldots,B^{d})$ is a standard $d$-dimensional Brownian motion with $B_{0}=y$.
+By $\mathbb{E}_{B}^{y}$ we denote expectation with respect to the probability measure in which $B=(B^{1},\ldots,B^{d})$ is a standard $d$-dimensional Brownian motion with $B_{0}=y$, which we will always assume to be two-sided (i.e. running both forward and backward from time $0$) since this will be convenient in some formulas.
 We use~$\mathbf{E}$ for expectation with respect to the randomness in $V$, and use $\mathbb{E}$, with various adornments, for expectation with respect to auxiliary Brownian motions or Markov chains used in some way in the Feynman-Kac formula.
 Also, whenever we denote an expectation with a letter ``E,'' we will use the letter ``P'' with the same font and adornments to represent the corresponding probability measure.
-It will sometimes be convenient to allow the Brownian motion $B$ to be two-sided, running both forward and backward from time $0$, so we will always assume that.
 For any $s\in\mathbb{R}$ and $\mathfrak{A}\subset\mathbb{R}$, we set

 We will often use the shorthand $\mathscr{V}_{s}=\mathscr{V}_{s;[0,s]}$.
 Thus, for example, the solution to \eqref{Psiproblem} can be expressed in the Feynman--Kac representation

 There are, of course, also Feynman--Kac formulas for solutions to the other equations in the introduction, which we will write as they are needed.